adityam172003/private_Classes_management_system/README.md

 ## Getting Started

-1. Download the latest release of the PrivateClassPro Desktop App from the (https://github.com/yourusername/PrivateClassPro/releases) page.
+1. Download the latest release of the AcademyGuide Desktop App from the (https://github.com/yourusername/AcademyGuide/releases) page.
 2. Make sure you have Java Development Kit (JDK) installed.
 3. Configure the database settings in the application's configuration file.
 4. download the jcalander jar fro meven repository
-5. Run the application: `java -jar PrivateClassProDesktopApp.jar`
+5. Run the application: `java -jar AcademyGuideDesktopApp.jar`

 ## Usage